JetBrains/guide/site/tips/configuring-the-new-ui/index.md

 Anything else I need to know?
 Yup!
 We’ve simplified the Debug tool window based on what you use the most so there’s now a single toolbar for more space.
 If the options you want to use the most aren’t available, just add them back!
 Perhaps you always want to see Evaluate Expression, for example,

-The New UI is a much needed update to the interface for JetBrains products making them less cluttered and more visually appealing.
+The New UI is a much-needed update to the interface for JetBrains products making them less cluttered and more visually appealing.
 Go ahead, enable it and share your feedback with us.